OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       Another way to say it is: The
       :term:`children <child>` of :math:`A`, their children, and so on.

+   deserialization
+      The process of returning a :term:`serialized <serialization>` representation for a data structure back to its original in-memory form.

    design pattern
       An a bstractions for describing the design of programs |---|